-The Company has two leases, one has a term of two years during the respective reporting periods.
-The Company has deemed the two year lease immaterial and has not recorded it as an obligation on the balance sheet nor a right-of-use asset.
-The total future expense relating to this lease is approximately \$50,000 per year.
+The Company has two leases, both of which have a term of one year during the respective reporting periods.
+The Company has deemed the leases immaterial and has not recorded it as an obligation on the balance sheet nor a right-of-use asset.
+The total future expense relating to these leases is approximately \$64,000 per year.